 Why do people think and behave as we do?
 If you would like to know the answer, consider majoring in psychology.
 Individuals who study this discipline learn about the human mind and behavior.
-Areas of specialization include social, experimental, clinical, developmental, and industrial and organizational psychology.
+Areas of specialization include social, experimental, clinical, developmental, industrial, and organizational psychology.
 While undergraduate majors typically survey all of these areas through their coursework, those pursuing advanced degrees usually specialize in one.

 Sample of Courses You Can Expect to Take